shrhdk/schet/doc/API.md

 Schet Web API term string format is based on ISO 8601 extended format.

-Only the following format is allowed.
-All times are normalize to UTC.
+The following formats are allowed.
+All times are in UTC.

 ```
 YYYY-MM-DD                              # date only
 YYYY-MM-DD/YYYY-MM-DD                   # start/end
-YYYY-MM-DDThh:mmZ                       # with time
+YYYY-MM-DDThh:mmZ                       # date and time
-YYYY-MM-DDThh:mmZ/YYYY-MM-DDThh:mmZ     # start/end
+YYYY-MM-DDThh:mmZ/YYYY-MM-DDThh:mmZ     # start/end with time
 ```

 Examples